xigadee/Microservice/Xigadee.Platform/_Docs/fifteenminuteMicroservice.md

-﻿# The 15 minute Microservice.
+# The 15 minute Microservice

 Xigadee is designed to try and simplify much of the complexity of setting up a Microservice.